-There are particular rules for the calculation of the thresholds in relation to the following industries:
+There are particular rules for the calculation of the thresholds for notification in relation to the following industries that replace the normal thresholds for notification:

-- For insurance companies, "turnover" is replaced by annual "gross insurance premium income". - For banks and other financial intermediaries, "turnover" is replaced by "gross income".
+• For insurance companies, "turnover" is replaced by annual "gross insurance premium income".

+For banks and other financial intermediaries, "turnover" is replaced by "gross income".